teracow/googliser/README.md

 This is an expansion upon a solution provided by [ShellFish](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line) and has been updated to handle Google's various page-code changes from  April 2016 to June 2018.

-Big thanks to [dardo82](https://gist.github.com/dardo82/567eac882b678badfd097bae501b64e2) for his work on OSX compatibility.
-His mods have been incorporated into this script.
+Big thanks to [dardo82](https://gist.github.com/dardo82/567eac882b678badfd097bae501b64e2) and [stevemart](https://github.com/stevemart) for their work on macOS compatibility.
+Their mods have been incorporated into this script.

 ![#f03c15](images/red.png) **Seeking more macOS testers** to check compatibility of this script with Apple's BASH.
 Please advise if you're able to help ensure it will run on Apple PCs.
 I'm currently coding to reduce reliance on external utilities, but this will take some time.